-Types of Drivers Licenses Issued by the DMV
+Types of Driver’s Licenses Issued by the DMV

-Operator, Class D: The DMV issues this type of license to people 18 years of age and above.
-Those 17 years of age, but who completed a Driver's Education course, are also eligible for obtaining this type of license.
-Someone with such a type of license is allowed to drive passenger cars and trucks with a GVWR of not more than 26,000 lbs.
-They are also allowed to drive trailers and other towing vehicles with a maximum weight of 10,000 lbs.
+States generally issue this type of license to people at least 18 years old and 17-year-olds who have completed a driver’s education course.
+Someone with such a license is allowed to drive passenger cars and trucks with a GVWR of not more than 26,000 pounds.
+They are also allowed to drive trailers and other towing vehicles with a maximum weight of 10,000 pounds.

-Taxi and Livery, Class E: The Class E driving license is issued to people 18 and older.
-This type of license applies for the same classes of vehicles that a class D driver can drive.
-In addition to that, for-hire vehicles with the capacity of carrying maximum 14 passengers can also be driven under this type of license.
+Class E licenses are issued to people 18 and older.
+This type of license applies for the same classes of vehicles that a Class D driver can drive.
+In addition, for-hire vehicles with the capacity of carrying a maximum of 14 passengers can be driven by those with this type of license.

-Junior License, Class DJ: These are meant for people below 18 years of age.
-These types of driver's licenses are issued by the DMV with restrictions.
-You can get full information about them in the Learner Permits and junior section of your state DMV website.
-Your state DMV website can be found here --http://www.dmv-search.com/.
+These licenses are meant for people younger than 18 and are issued by the DMV with restrictions.
+You can get full information about them in the learner permits and junior section of your state’s licensing agency.